astronuttt/fastlimits/docs/user-guide/getting-started.md

 !!! warning

     be carefull when doing this! the limit on both of this endpoints must match, for example here both are `"5/minute"`, the library does not constraint you from doing otherwise but unwanted conditions might occur!

+!!! note "More about keys"
+    You can learn more about Keys [here](../keys)